Nicole Byer: TV

 Byer began appearing on Girl Code on MTV in 2013.
 In 2014, she hosted the first season of MTV's Are You the One?
 The Aftermatch Live, an after-show for Are You the One?.
 She appeared in several roles on network television in 2016.
 That year, she had supporting roles on three shows: MTV's commentary show Girl Code; a hidden camera prank show Ladylike, also on MTV; and she was a series regular on the Fox show Party Over Here, a half-hour sketch comedy created by Paul Scheer and Lonely Island, which was cancelled after one season.
 As a commentator on the show Girl Code, she was described by Maitri Mehta at Bustle as a "beloved talking head"; Stephanie Merry at The Washington Post called Byer "one of the most dependably funny commentators" on the show.
+Early in her career, Byer learned to do her own makeup and hairstyling before performances, after experiences with on-set makeup artists and hairstylists unprepared to work with her skin tone and hair texture.

 Byer has guest-starred in several shows including BoJack Horseman, Transparent, and Bob's Burgers.
 She played Lizette in season 5, episode 7 of the Freeform series Young & Hungry in 2017.
 She appeared as a guest judge on the third season of RuPaul's Drag Race: All Stars.

 Nailed It!

 Since March 2018, Byer has hosted the Netflix original bake-off series Nailed It! alongside head judge chocolatier Jacques Torres.
 Each episode features three home bakers with a "terrible track record" attempting to recreate extremely complicated pastries for a $10,000 prize.
-Byer received a nomination for the Primetime Emmy Award for Outstanding Host for a Reality or Competition Program three (in 2020 and 2021 and 2022).
+Byer received a nomination for the Primetime Emmy Award for Outstanding Host for a Reality or Competition Program four times (2020, 2021, 2022, and 2023).
 She is the first Black woman to be nominated in the category.

 Because her comedy is "not kid-friendly", her commentary is edited to create the "feel-good G-rated comedy" that the show is known for.
 An entire season is shot in only 13 days.

 Loosely Exactly Nicole

 In 2016, MTV premiered Loosely Exactly Nicole, a scripted, single-camera comedy written and starring Byer, based on her life.
 Madeleine Davies at Jezebel described the show's premise as a "comedic look on [Byer's] life as a black actress struggling to make it in Hollywood."
-Loosely Exactly Nicole premiered September 5, 2016 on MTV.
+Loosely Exactly Nicole premiered September 5, 2016, on MTV.
 It was later cancelled after one season.
 Shortly after, it was picked up by Facebook Watch for a second season.

 Wipeout

-Byer co-hosts the latest version of Wipeout with John Cena on TBS.
+Since 2023, Byer has been the co-host of Wipeout with John Cena on TBS.